magento/merchdocs/src/design/logo-upload.md

 | Full path | `app/design/frontend/[vendor]/[theme]/web/images/logo.gif` |
 | Relative path | `images/logo.gif` |

-If you do not know the size of the logo, or any other image that is used in your theme, open the page in a browser, right-click the image, and inspect the element.
+If you do not know the size of the logo or other images used in your theme, open the page in a browser, right-click the image, and inspect the element.

 {:.bs-callout-info}
 In addition to the logo in the header, your logo also appears on [email templates]({% link marketing/email-logo.md %}) and on [PDF invoices]({% link marketing/sales-document-pdf-logo.md %}) and other sales documents.
 The logos used for email templates and invoices have different size requirements, and must be uploaded separately.
 To learn more, see [Communications]({% link marketing/communications.md %}).